sprucelabsai/developer.spruce.ai/README.md

 > – Dale Carnegie.
 # What's next?

-Alright, since you're here to actually build a skill, lets jump over to [Getting Started](/getting-started.md).
+Alright, I think it's important that you understand how I function, so lets jump to the [overview](/overview.md).